Same-DayLicensed

 ADHD Diagnosis and Medical Evaluation

-Before prescribing Vyvanse, healthcare providers must conduct comprehensive evaluations to confirm an ADHD diagnosis.
-This process involves detailed medical histories, symptom assessments, and often includes input from family members, teachers, or other caregivers to understand how ADHD symptoms impact daily functioning.
+Before prescribing Vyvanse, healthcare providers conduct complete evaluations to confirm an ADHD diagnosis.
+This process involves medical histories, symptom assessments, and often includes input from family members, teachers, or other caregivers to understand how ADHD symptoms impact daily functioning.

 ADHD Evaluation Components Include: